Simhyeon/r4d/README.md

 R4d is a text oriented macro prosessor made with rust.

-R4d is in very early stage, so there might be lots of undetected bugs and changes will occur fast.
+### NOTE

-Currently only binary exists.
+R4d is in very early stage, so there might be lots of undetected bugs.
+Fast implementaiton was my priorites, thus optimization has had a least consideration for a current stage.

 ### Usage